Migrating AppDelegate to SceneDelegate

 - Modify

-to support scene-based lifecycle by implementing scene configuration methods:swiftimport UIKit @UIApplicationMain class AppDelegate: UIResponder, UIApplicationDelegate { func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool { // Perform app-wide initialization (e.g., configure third-party libraries) return true } func application(_ application: UIApplication, configurationForConnecting connectingSceneSession: UISceneSession, options: UIScene.ConnectionOptions) -> UISceneConfiguration { let configuration = UISceneConfiguration(name: "Default Configuration", sessionRole: connectingSceneSession.role) configuration.delegateClass = SceneDelegate.self return configuration } func application(_ application: UIApplication, didDiscardSceneSessions sceneSessions: Set<UISceneSession>) { // Clean up discarded scenes } }
+AppDelegateto support scene-based lifecycle by implementing scene configuration methods:swiftimport UIKit @UIApplicationMain class AppDelegate: UIResponder, UIApplicationDelegate { func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool { // Perform app-wide initialization (e.g., configure third-party libraries) return true } func application(_ application: UIApplication, configurationForConnecting connectingSceneSession: UISceneSession, options: UIScene.ConnectionOptions) -> UISceneConfiguration { let configuration = UISceneConfiguration(name: "Default Configuration", sessionRole: connectingSceneSession.role) configuration.delegateClass = SceneDelegate.self return configuration } func application(_ application: UIApplication, didDiscardSceneSessions sceneSessions: Set<UISceneSession>) { // Clean up discarded scenes } } - Notes: The

 - Modify